-₹ Inorganic Chemistry-1 (Chemistry of the Representative Elements)
+Solution Inorganic Chemistry-1 (Chemistry of the Representative Elements)

-SCHOOL NATURAL SCIENCES ACADEMIC UNIT CHEMISTRY LEVEL OF STUDIES UNDERGRA UNDERGRADUATE COURSE CODE XA222 SEMESTER 2 nd COURSE TITLE INORGANIC CHEMISTRY 1 (CHEMISTRY OF REPRESENTATIVE ELEMENTS) 7 INDEPENDE if credits are awarded for separate components exercises, etc. If the credits are awarded for t s of the course, e.g. he whole of the cou WEEKLY TEACHING HOURS G CREDITS Lectures 3 10 Seminars 1 Laboratory work 3 Add rows if necessary.
-The organisation of teaching described in detail at (d). hing and the teaching methods used are COURSE TYPE Field of Science (Inorganic Chemistry) and Skills Development general background, special background, specialised general knowledge, skills development (Experimental InorganicChemistry) PREREQUISITE COURSES: Typically, there are not prerequisite course.
-Essentially, th e students should l possess: (a) knowledge provided through the previously taught theoretical courses 'Introduction to Inorganic Chemistry'', and (b) laboratory skills obtained through the previously attended laboratory-related course"Introduction to Inorganic Chemistry".
+SCHOOL NATURAL SCIENCES ACADEMIC UNIT CHEMISTRY LEVEL OF STUDIES UNDERGRADUATE COURSE CODE XA222 SEMESTER 2 nd COURSE TITLE INORGANIC REPRESENT CHEMISTRY 1 (C ATIVE ELEMENT CHEMISTRY OF S) 1 INDEPENDENT TEACHING ACTIVITIES if credits are awarded for separate components of the course, e.g. lectures, laboratory exercises, etc. If the credits are awarded for the whole of the course, give the weekly teaching hours and the total credits WEEKLY TEACHING CREDI HOURS CREDITS Lectures 3 10 Seminars 1 Laboratory work 3 Add rows if necessary.
+The organisation of teachin described in detail at (d). f teaching and the teaching methods used are COURSE TYPE Field of Science (Inorganic Chemistry) and Skills Development general background, special background, specialised general knowledge, skills development (Experimental InorganicChemistry) PREREQUISITE COURSES: Typically, there are not prerequisite course.
+Essentially, th e students should possess: (a) knowledge provided through the previously taught theoretical courses ''Introduction to Inorganic Chemistry'', and (b) laboratory skills obtained through the previously attended laboratory-related course"Introduction to Inorganic Chemistry".
 LANGUAGE OF INSTRUCTION and EXAMINATIONS: Greek.
 Teaching may be however performed in English in case foreign students attend the course.
-IS THE COURSE OFFERED TO ERASMUS STUDENTS YES COURSE WEBSITE (URL) https://eclass s.upatras.gr/cour ses/CHEM2073 /
+IS THE COURSE OFFERED TO ERASMUS STUDENTS YES COURSE WEBSITE (URL) https://eclass s.upatras.gr/cours ses/CHEM2073 / completion of the course are described.

-The course learning outcomes, specific knowledge, skills and competences of an appropriate level, which the students will acquire with the successful completion of the course are described.
+The course learning outcomes, specific knowledge, skills and competences of an appropriate level, which the students will acquire with the successful